Däschlein-Gessner Group

 Costs: RESOLV sponsors travel and a monthly stipend

-Period research stay: choose a time between February 2024 – August 2025
+Period research stay: before August 2025